art049/odmantic/docs/modeling.md

     }
     ```
     We can see that the publishers have been persisted to their collection even if no
-    explicit save has been perfomed.
+    explicit save has been performed.
     When calling the [engine.save][odmantic.engine.AIOEngine.save] method, the engine
     will persist automatically the referenced documents.